zhugexubin/azure-rest-api-specs/specification/batch/data-plane/readme.md

     from: BatchService.json
     where: $.definitions.VirtualMachineConfiguration.properties.nodeAgentSKUId
     reason: The suggested casing of this property is worse than the casing that we're using
+  - suppress: DefinitionsPropertiesNamesCamelCase
+    where: $.definitions.ImageInformation.properties.nodeAgentSKUId
+    from: BatchService.json
+    reason: Changing the casing of this property would be a breaking change
 ```

 ### Tag: package-2017-05.5.0